UnifiedPush/specifications/specifications/dbus.md

 The method MUST returns two strings, in the order below :

-* either "NEW_ENDPOINT", "REGISTRATION_REFUSED", or "REGISTRATION_FAILED", (string)
+* "REGISTRATION_FAILED", (string)
 * a reason string that MAY be empty. (string)

 The first string is "NEW_ENDPOINT" if registration succeeded.
-It is "REGISTRATION_REFUSED" in case the registration attempt was refused, and the connector SHOULD NOT try to register again.
-It is "REGISTRATION_FAILED" in case the registration failed for some other reason, and the connector MAY try to register again.
+It is "REGISTRATION_FAILED" in case the registration failed.

 If registration succeeded, the distributor MUST call the connector's [org.unifiedpush.Connector1.NewEndpoint](#orgunifiedpushconnector1newendpoint-string-string--nothing) method to deliver the new push endpoint to it.